 Since you probably already have zero-waste mascara brushes on hand, they’ll leave one out on request.
 All you’ll get are glass tubes with aluminum caps.

-She returned to her humble holistic beginnings and now creates soothing products—like zero waste lotion—designed to heal on every level, right down to each ethically sourced, non-GMO, cruelty-free ingredient.
+Based in the Pacific Northwest, Bee You Organics’ products are designed to heal on every level, right down to each ethically sourced, non-GMO, cruelty-free ingredient.
 Most are certified organic and ALL are 100% natural, alcohol-free, palm oil-free, and preservative-free.

 Blinking Owl Acres